AlbinaKrasykova/Scoring-metrics-for-Img-processing-pipeline-arUco-Tag-detection-/README.md

 ```

 # 3
-define dictionary with the description of each folder with the metadata
+define dictionary with the description of each folder.
+Exampe: key - data_1(initialize the folder with the metadata_1), value contains a string with a description of a condition.
 ```
 path = {
     data_1: 'Angle: 5, Distance: 20, Lighting: Bright',